LisaSchneider99/FollowMate/README.md

 6. Type the command  into your terminal `git clone https://github.com/th-koeln-optec-messsysteme/SHC_Software.git`
 7. Enter the folder and run the code with `sudo python3 master.py`
 8. Speak out your desired color
-9. The Robot follows you around
+9. The robot will follow you

 ## Structure of the code

 Our code is structured in such a way that, the main loops are all located in the master.py.
-This file is than accessing the need functions from different files that provide specific functionality.
+This file is than accessing the necessary functions from different files that provide specific functionality.

 For more information check the documentation